Oklahoma Teacher Pay Expected To Rise In National Rankings

 Video

-It's been a year since the Teacher Walkout and now teacher pay in Oklahoma is expected to climb up the national rankings.
+It's been one year since the teacher walkout and now teacher pay in Oklahoma is expected to climb up the national rankings.

 Keep up-to-date with everything that happens in your world.